microsoft/vcpkg-docs/vcpkg/commands/export.md

 ### `--prefab-version=`

-Version is the version of the project according to maven specifications.
+Version is the version of the project according to Maven specifications.

 <a id="version-suffix"></a>